mxKeaton/Denis-Artisans-Armory-Compats/README.md

-This is a small collection of Stoneborn UI Overhaul mod compatibilities.
+This is a small collection of Artisan's Armory mod compatibilities.
 It will be updated every once in a while, while also considering user requests.
-You are free to post some requests in the [issues tab](https://github.com/mxKeaton/Denis-Stoneborn-Additions/issues "issues tab")!
+You are free to post some requests in the [issues tab](https://github.com/mxKeaton/Denis-Artisans-Armory-Additions/issues "issues tab")!

 ### Currently adds compatibilities for:
-- Completionist Index
+- Progression Reborn
-- More Banner Features
-- TieredZ
+- Progression Reborn Knives
-- Transmog
+- Farmer's Delight
-- Universal Graves
+- LieOnLion's Enderite

 ### Suggested sorting order is:
-- STONEBORN - Denis'Additions
+- Artisan's Armory - Denis' Additions
-- other STONEBORN Addons
-- STONEBORN UI Overhaul
+- Artisan's Armory

-Credit goes to the original [STONEBORN UI Overhaul](https://modrinth.com/resourcepack/stoneborn "STONEBORN UI Overhaul") resource pack and its creators.
+Credit goes to the original [Artisan's Armory](https://modrinth.com/resourcepack/artisans-armory "Artisan's Armory") resource pack and its creators.